spuder/ender2pro-led-bracket/README.md

 # Ender-2 Pro LED Brackets
-A collection of 3d printed parts to hold an LED light bar to an Ender 2 Pro\n Parts list below.
+A collection of 3d printed parts to hold an LED light bar to an Ender 2 Pro

 ## :triangular_ruler: CAD files

-3d files are located in the [./CAD](./CAD) directory.
+3d files are located in the [CAD](./CAD) directory.
 - `*.f3d` = Fusion 360 Files
 - `*.stl` = 3d Printable Files